graphicore/varla-varfo/explorations/calibrate/index.md

 ## Browser Support Roadmap

-Conceiving a roadmap how progressive browser support could be established in four milestones.
+Conceiving a roadmap of how progressive browser support could be established in four milestones.

 ### Level 0

 Now.
 The workaround [calibration widget](#css-calibration-widget) exists and it is proven to work.
-Authors can start to use physical measurements, to experiment, find solutions and usage patterns and to lead by example.
+Authors can start to use physical measurements, experiment, find solutions and usage patterns, and lead by example.
 We can get the word out, search for allies and create momentum.

 **If you implemented the calibration scheme: